-Are The Weird Growths on Your Plants Witch’s Broom?
+Are The Weird Growths on Your Plants Witches’ Broom?

-If you notice weird, unsightly growths on your desert landscape plants, they might have witch’s broom.
-What is it and what should you do if you see it on your plants?
+If you notice weird, unsightly growths on any of your desert landscape plants, it might have witches’ broom.
+Here’s a look at what witches’ broom is and what should you do if you see it on your plants.

 witchs broom on a tree branch

-Witch’s broom manifests differently depending on the plant.
-In trees, there can be huge clusters that look like mistletoe while smaller plants exhibit abnormal growth characterized by tight clusters of stunted shoots or leaves.
+Witches’ broom manifests differently depending on the plant.
+In trees, there can be large clusters that look like mistletoe while smaller plants exhibit abnormal growth characterized by tight clusters of stunted shoots or leaves.

 Here’s a list of the known underlying causes.
 All are naturally occurring, except for herbicide damage.
 And all cause a plant’s own cells to grow abnormally.